ElliotFriend/backup-scripts/evergreen-ils/README.md

 to be working pretty well for me.
 I sleep well knowing that I have these scripts running on my server.

-A couple gotchas that you may need to address before you use these:
+:information_source: A couple gotchas that you may need to address before you use these:
 * These scripts focus heavily on Evergreen's database.
 I'm not currently too concerned with scripting the backups for file customizations, and the like.
 We've got a pretty good VM backup solution in place, so I've not focused much on OS-level stuff.
-* If you run these scripts according to the 'example.crontab' file, you'll end up with an awful lot of backups.
+* If you run these scripts according to the 'crontab.example' file, you'll end up with an awful lot of backups.
 If backup space is at a premium for you, look into that.
 * These scripts don't do much deduplication, removing old backups, or